DerBrunoIR/Minecraft-GameOfLife/README.md

 execute if block [x+1] [y-1] [z] minecraft:glowstone run scoreboard players add @a count 1
 ```

-`@a` is a slector for all players and `count` is a previously created scoreboard.
+`@a` is a selector for all players, and `count` is a previously created scoreboard.
 The first command initializes the count score for all players to `0`.
-The following commands are checking all sourrounding cells, if the checked cell is alive the score is increased by one.
+The following commands are checking all surrounding cells; if the checked cell is alive, the score is increased by one.

-In the end the score is equal to the count of living neighbours of the given cell.
+In the end, the score is equal to the count of living neighbors of the given cell.

 Command blocks can execute those commands.
-However for larger screens it would be insane to hardcode all those coordinates by hand.
+However, for larger screens, it would be insane to hardcode all those coordinates by hand.
 Relative coordinates save the day.

-With `~dx ~dy ~dz` we can address blocks relativly from the current player position or command block position.
+With `~dx ~dy ~dz` we can address blocks relatively from the current player position or command block position.

-By placing the neighbour counting commands blocks at specific relative offsets (dx,dy,dz) to the cell we can use the following commands:
+By placing the neighbor counting commands blocks at specific relative offsets (dx,dy,dz) to the cell, we can use the following commands:

 ```
 scoreboard players set @a count